Request Free, One-on-one Academic Assessment

 Personalized instruction in the comfort of your home

 Tutors that are highly-qualified K-12 and university educators

 SchoolTutoring Academy’s tutoring programs for Middlebury students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Middlebury District Curriculum Used in Our In-Home Tutoring Programs

 Students of Middlebury, Vermont receive educational services organized by the Addison Central Supervisory Union.
 The union oversees nine schools in Middlebury and its surrounding areas.
 The district also coordinates an early education program and a special education program that focuses on vocational skills and academic support.

 We currently cover the following Middlebury-area school district: Addison Central Supervisory Union.

 Contact our Academic Directors at 1-877-545-7737 to Discuss your Child's Strengths and Areas for Improvement.
 Get started with Middlebury Tutor Today.